This Twitter Experiment Explodes The Literary Male Gaze

 “I sauntered over, certain he’d notice me.
 I’m hard to miss, I like to think — a little tall (but not too tall), a nice set of curves if I do say so myself, pants so impossibly tight that if I had had a credit card in my back pocket you could read the expiration date.
 The rest of my outfit wasn’t that remarkable, just a few old things I had lying around.
 You know how it is.”

-Lo and behold, every women in a three-tweet radius immediately felt seen.
+Lo and behold, every woman in a three-tweet radius immediately felt seen.
 Well, not exactly.
 Instead, writer Kate Leth responded with a tweet parodying this familiar flavor of male-penned descriptive language:

 I liked to think of myself as busty, but not impure.
 I had hair so long you’d think it was extensions, but I didn’t need earthly enhancements.
 My cleavage, to be sure,